longplay45/interview/README.md

 # [ INTERVIEW ] - Real-time Knowledgebase

-**INTERVIEW**  is an innovative prototype of a real-time knowledgebase interface, created for quick and intuitive access to complex information resources.
-This dataset encompasses a glossary covering data analytics, engineering, and science, along with categories such as BI, DA, Excel, IT, ML, Python, and SQL.
+**INTERVIEW** is an innovative prototype of a _real-time_ knowledgebase interface, created for quick and intuitive access to complex information resources.
+This dataset was automaticly created using the [Dolphin 2.0 Mistral 7B](https://huggingface.co/TheBloke/dolphin-2.0-mistral-7B-GGUF) model covering data analytics, engineering, and science, along with categories such as BI, DA, Excel, IT, ML, Python, and SQL.

-## Beta preview
+## Preview

 [https://interview.dev.lp45.net](https://interview.dev.lp45.net)